 During the first year, in the fall students learn about audio and radio production, then progress into video production.
 In the spring they delve into mass media and news broadcasting.
 In year two, students learn advanced audio and video techniques, including filmmaking, broadcasting, internships and client work.
 Over the two years students can earn up to 12 college credits through Vincennes University at no cost.

 Year 1 - Principles of Broadcasting (7139), Mass Media Production (7307) & Audio and Video Production Essentials (7306)

 Year 2 - Radio & TV Broadcasting Capstone (7308)

-SBS-TV has a multi-cam production studio, video editing suite, 10' camera crane, gimbal, dolly tracks, podcast studio, drone, and green screens.
+SBS-TV has a multi-camera production studio, video editing suite, 10' camera crane, gimbal, dolly tracks, podcast studio, drone, and green screens.
 Projects include newscasts, talk shows, music videos, commercials, short films, live events, and client work.
 We are an award-winning member of the Indiana Association of School Broadcasters and we were named their "News Broadcasting School of the Year" in 2023.

 WETL 91.7 FM has a 50 mile broadcast radius and is the only student run radio station in South Bend.
 WETL will celebrate 65th years on the air in November 2023.
-There are three audio recording studios plus one live state-of-the-art "On Air" studio.
+There are four audio recording studios plus one live "On Air" studio.
 Students deejay live and recorded shows, create PSAs, underwriting spots, and station imaging, host live remote broadcasts, podcasts, and create sound design for projects.